rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 {{< more "secondary">}}

 The configuration for HAProxy use-backend rules is provisioned to the key-value folder `service/haproxy/use-backend/`.
-Each entry is a key-value pair of the form `<key,value>` where the `key` is an [ACL name](#haproxy-acls) and the `value` is the name of the backend service to use.
+Each entry is a key-value pair of the form `<key,value>` where:

+- the `key` is an [ACL name](#haproxy-acls)
+- the `value` is the name of the backend service to use.

 For each `<ACL NAME>` found in the `service/haproxy/use-backend/` folder in the KV store, the Consul-Template application generates a `use-backed` rule in the HTTPS frontend section of the HAProxy configuration file by looking up the configuration in the `service/haproxy/acl/<ACL NAME>/` folder.